RasaHQ/rasa/README.md

 1. Make sure you are using the right branch for the release, for instance pre releases are always made from either the main or a feature branch (especially for a dev release)
 2. Once you're ready to release, checkout the branch, run `make release` and follow the steps.
-3. Only in case of a pre release, the release branch created will be named with 'prepare-release-pre-'
+3. Only in case of a pre release, the release branch created will be prefixed with 'prepare-release-pre-'
 4. Note that when releasing from a feature branch the 'prepare-release-pre' branch will not be created automatically and has to be done manually.
 This is done to ensure all major/minor/patch releases only happens from the correct branches.
    (In this case the version updates will be added to the same branch as a commit, and you will have to manually create a `prepare-release-pre-' branch and push to remote)
 5. Only in case of a pre release, we currently skip all test runs and docker image builds on a 'prepare-release-pre-' PR.
 This was done to speed up the pre release process.